This lesson is still being designed and assembled (Pre-Alpha version)

 Though the post_analysis_NN_Model_1H.ipynb includes code to visualize the model output from both episodes, only the results from the batch HPC episode will be shown.
 Both episodes require separate comparisons since the number of epochs was different.

-Step 0: Import Modules and Define Helper Functions
+Step 0: Import Modules

 ## Step 0: Import Modules